xorbit/LiFePO4wered-Pi/README.md

 a couple of minutes.
 The LiFePO<sub>4</sub>wered device should revert to its previous last saved state when you put the battery back.

+Check out the product brief for the [LiFePO<sub>4</sub>wered/Pi+](https://lifepo4wered.com/files/LiFePO4wered-Pi+-Product-Brief.pdf) or legacy [LiFePO<sub>4</sub>wered/Pi](http://lifepo4wered.com/files/LiFePO4wered-Pi-Product-Brief.pdf) or [LiFePO<sub>4</sub>wered/Pi3](http://lifepo4wered.com/files/LiFePO4wered-Pi3-Product-Brief.pdf) devices for a complete list of registers and options available in each product.
+Alternatively, running `lifepo4wered-cli get` returns a dump with all valid registers for a device.

 ## Permissions

 The user running the `lifepo4wered-cli` tool needs to have sufficient